Jamil18474/ci-cd-react/README.md

 - **Prerequisites**: List of tools required to run the project (Node.js and npm).
 - **Getting Started**: Instructions to clone the project and install dependencies.
 - **Available Scripts**: Basic commands to run the application (`npm run start`), launch tests (`npm run test`), and create a production build (`npm run build`).
+- **Running Tests**: Instructions for running unit tests and checking code coverage reports via Codecov.
+- **Generate API Documentation**: Instructions for generating API documentation using JSDoc.
 - **GitHub Actions CI/CD**: Explanation of the CI/CD process configured with GitHub Actions to automate the build, tests, and deployment to GitHub Pages.
-- **Running Tests**: Instructions for running unit tests and checking code coverage reports via Codecov.
 - **Deployment**: Process of automatic deployment via GitHub Actions to GitHub Pages.
 - **Technologies Used**: List of the main technologies used in the project.
 - **NPM Package Build** and Publish: Steps for automating the NPM package build, versioning, and publishing process.